Key Takeaways

 Nearshoring Definition: What It Is and Why It’s Trending

-Nearshoring is a term used in supply chain management to describe the practice of moving some or all of a company’s production operations to countries closer to their consumer markets, particularly as a transition from ones further away.
+Nearshoring is a supply chain strategy in which companies move some or all of its production operations to countries closer to their consumer markets.

 Nearshoring developed as a reaction to supply chain disruptions across the global transportation industry.
 While nearshoring as a concept has been around for at least two decades, the practice has exploded in popularity over the past five years.